Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Codeword Quantization Performance Analysis

 \section{Codeword Quantization Performance Analysis}

-This section first investigates the correlation between the codewords and the near-field channel vectors.
+This section first investigates the correlation between the near-field codewords and the channel vectors.
 The transform domain perspective for analyzing correlation function is proposed, demonstrating many desired mathematical properties.
-Second, this section gives the fitting formula of the quantization performance of the codeword to the channel vector, which inspires the codebook design.
+Secondly, the section provides a fitting formula for the correlation quantization performance of the ULA and UPA codewords, which serves as inspiration for codebook design.